hunter86bg/terraform-aws/README.md

 ## Prerequisites
-- Terraform v0.14.9
+- Terraform v0.14.9 (installed)
-- aws-cli v2.1.34
+- aws-cli v2.1.34 (installed and configured with your credentials)
-- Git
+- Git (installed)
-- Access to AWS Secrets Manager
+- Access to AWS Secrets Manager (installed and configured with your credentials)

 ## Provisioning